codegen-sh/codebase-analytics/README.md

 - `Lines of Code (LOC, SLOC, LLOC)`: Measures the number of lines of code in the codebase.
 LOC, SLOC, and LLOC represent the total, source, and logical lines of code, respectively.
 - `Comment Density`: Measures the density of comments in the codebase, given as a percentage of the total lines of code.
 More comments can indicate better documentation.

-Monthly commit history is also pulled from the GitHub API and displayed in a chart.

-The codebase is also graded on a scale of A-F for overall quality and maintainability.
-The complexity of the codebase is also given a qualitative rank.

 ```python
 complexity = calculate_cyclomatic_complexity(func)
 operators, operands = get_operators_and_operands(func)